Malacca dilemma: Background

-The Strait of Malacca, located with Sumatra Island in Indonesia to the west and Peninsular Malaysia to the east, is one of the most strategically important maritime chokepoints globally.
-Spanning approximately 600 miles and linking the Indian Ocean with the South China Sea, the strait is a critical shipping lane.
-The straight reaches a depth of only 23 meters at most points, and at its narrowest the navigable channel is 1.5 miles wide.
-However, it accommodates more than 60,000 vessels annually, representing approximately 25% of global maritime trade.
+The strait of Malacca, located with Sumatra Island in Indonesia to the west and Peninsular Malaysia to the east, is one of the most strategically important maritime chokepoints globally.
+Linking the Indian Ocean with the South China Sea, the strait accommodates more than 60,000 vessels annually, representing approximately 25% of global maritime trade including 80% of the oil imported to Northeast Asia.

-China's rapid economic growth, following the initiation of economic reforms and the Open Door Policy and economic reform under Deng Xiaoping in the late 1970s and 1980s, has drastically increased its demand for imported energy resources, particularly crude oil and natural gas.
+China's rapid economic growth, following the initiation of the Open Door Policy and the reform and opening up under Deng Xiaoping in the late 1970s and 1980s, has drastically increased its demand for imported energy resources, particularly crude oil and natural gas.
 By 1993, China transitioned from a net oil exporter to a net oil importer.
 Its domestic oil production, unable to keep pace with accelerating demand, led to a heavy reliance on foreign oil supplies, primarily from the Middle East and Africa.
 By 2009, more than half of China's oil consumption was imported, with projections indicating further increases in foreign dependency, reaching potentially over 80% by 2035.

 The dependency on maritime routes for energy imports, with roughly 80% of China's imported crude oil passing through the Strait of Malacca, significantly elevates the strategic importance of this maritime passageway to China's national security and economic stability.
 The Chinese government has grown increasingly concerned about its limited influence over the strait and the potential risks posed by piracy, maritime terrorism, and geopolitical conflicts, particularly those involving the United States, which maintains a significant naval presence in the Asia-Pacific region.

+Alternative shipping routes are inferior for a variety of reasons.
+The Sunda Strait has strong tidal currents complexifying nagivation and is shallower, having a minimum depth of just 20 m.
+Routes that pass through the Makassar Strait and Lombok Strait are substantially longer and therefore more expensive.
+The Northern Sea Route lacks infrastructure and is closed seasonally.

 The term "Malacca dilemma" was coined in 2003 by Chinese leader Hu Jintao, describing the strategic challenge China faces in securing access to critical energy and trade routes.
 This dilemma has since shaped China's foreign policy, energy strategy, and maritime security posture, prompting efforts to diversify energy sources, develop alternative transportation routes, and strengthen diplomatic and military capabilities to mitigate potential disruptions to its economic lifelines.